 Spot Delivery Car Dealer Scam Exposed

 Everything you ever wanted to know about the "Spot Delivery Car Dealer Scam" but didn't know who to ask.
-Also known as the "Resign Documents Scam".
+Also known as the "Financing Fell Through" or "Resign Documents Scam."

 All about the Spot Delivery Scam:

-- What to do if you're a victim of the spot delivery scam and the dealer tells you to bring the car back.
+- What to do if the dealer tells you to bring the car back?

-Definition of a Spot Delivery at a car dealership.
+Definition of a Spot Delivery at a Dealership.

 A spot delivery is when a car dealer does not officially have a customer approved for a car loan.
 The dealer will still have the customer sign all the paperwork and take delivery of the car.
 This leads the customer to believe they have been approved for a car loan and the car deal is complete.